Hesperapis

-Hesperapis is a genus of evening bees in the family Melittidae.
+Hesperapis is a genus of bees in the family Melittidae.
 There are at least 30 described species in Hesperapis.
+The genus is very uncommon.
+Its abdomen is flattened and its integument or "skin" is soft compared to other groups of bees.

 Behavior

 One species, Hesperapis rhodocerata, was recorded in one area in 2010 and 2015, appearing in those years but not the years in between.
 This suggests that their diapause may be prolonged over multiple years.

 Species

 These 37 species belong to the genus Hesperapis: